Creating an LLVM Project

 sample, TOOLNAME should be set to sample.

-be linked into the program.
-These libraries must be libraries that
+should be linked into the program.
+These libraries must either

 Note that this works only for statically linked libraries.